 When I was 27 years old, I became an Episcopal priest.
 I left behind the fun and challenge of a career as a newspaper reporter for the greater fun and excitement of helping people change lives for the good.

-I recently retired as rector of St Paul’s, a large Episcopal church in downtown Chattanooga, Tennessee, which has a staff of 20 lay persons and clergy.
+I retired as rector of St Paul’s, a large Episcopal church in downtown Chattanooga, Tennessee, which has a staff of 20 lay persons and clergy.
 The church also functions as a teaching parish, which inspires and equips new lay leaders and clergy.
 I am privileged to serve our Lord alongside bright, faithful people of all ages - people seeking new direction in their lives and vocations.